Hello, and a very warm welcome to my profile.

 I will offer in-person sessions when it is safe to do so.

 How might counselling with me help?

-Maybe you want to explore past or current events in a safe place, feel low or anxious, or have certain goals.
+Maybe you want to explore past or current events in a safe place, feel depressed or anxious, or have certain goals.
 I’m a down-to-earth therapist who strives to really ‘hear’ and support you, working with you to promote insight and personal growth.
 You already have many strengths, resources and problem-solving skills – even though it may not seem like it when you’re feeling overwhelmed by worries and difficulties.
 Together we will seek out and build on these skills, helping you feel calmer, increasing your resilience and wellbeing and tackling blocks to change.

 I have experience with a variety of counselling methods, so therapy is tailored to your unique needs.
 I find talking about what’s happening now leads quite naturally to us looking at previous events and old patterns, which throws light on current problems.
 I often use elements of Cognitive Behaviour Therapy (CBT), which is based on the idea that our thoughts, ideas and beliefs influence how we feel.
 Gaining new insights, learning techniques to soothe jangled nerves and planning self-care are just some of the things my clients have found helpful.

 Starting counselling: First steps